haroldcohen/pymnesia/README.md

 # Pymnesia

-Pymnesia provides with a real in memory database and ORM to be used in unit tests.
+Pymnesia provides with a real in memory database and ORM to be used in unit tests and in staging environment when persistence adapters are not available yet.
 This tool is likely to be used within decoupled architecture projects.

 ## Overview